111 W. Montgomery Avenue

 Rockville, Maryland 20850

 The Beall-Dawson House was built circa 1815 for Upton Beall and his wife and daughters.
-Beall, from a prominent Georgetown family, was Clerk of the Court for the county, and he wanted a home that would reflect his wealth and status.
-In 1815 Rockville was a small rural community, despite being the county seat and an important cross-roads town.
+Beall, from a prominent Georgetown family and Clerk of the Court for Montgomery County, desired a home that would reflect his wealth and status.
+In 1815 Rockville was a small rural community, despite being the County seat and an important crossroads town.
 Beall’s large brick Federal-style home, built overlooking Commerce Lane (now West Montgomery Avenue), was designed to impress both inside and out.

-Beall’s daughters lived in the house their entire lives, and were later joined by a cousin, Amelia Somervell Dawson, and her family.
-The house remained in private hands until the 1960s, when it was purchased by the City of Rockville and became the Montgomery History’s headquarters.
+Beall’s daughters–Matilda, Jane, and Margaret–lived in the house their entire lives, and were later joined by a cousin, Amelia Somervell Dawson, and her family.
+The house remained in private hands until 1965, when it was purchased by the City of Rockville and became Montgomery History’s headquarters.